openwebos/luna-sysmgr/README.md

 LunaSysMgr
 ==========

-This is the repository for luna-sysmgr, the System Manager for webOS.
+LunaSysMgr is responsible for rendering webOS Card View, Launcher, Lock Screen, Status Bar and Status Menus, in addition to other system management features that are viewable in the System Manager User Interface.

+LunaSysMgr is also responsible for hosting a WebKit shared library, WebApp Management, rendering of web applications.

 This is the current active development repository for luna-sysmgr.